Barroso01/Quantum-Key-Distribution-BB84/README.md

 ### Examples

-The examples directory contains a file that simulates the BB84 protocol: bb84_simulation.py.
+The examples directory contains a file (bb84_working_example.py) that ilustrates the working principles of the QKD BB84.
 Run the file to see the protocol in action!
+In the file, you can edit:
+    - backend: default Aer simulator, but you can use IBM´s bakend to use on real Quantum Hardware.
+    - Parameters: Number of qubits, noise, evesdropper and error rate.
+    - Message example: default: "A super secret message"

 Notes:
 1. ```bash bb84_protocol(num_qubits,backend,1,0,0) ```  configuration has errors with the backend noise_model

-Further Implementations:
-3. check_errors() should return the indices where the errors are found, not just the first mismatch.
-4. ¿what analysis can be done to characterize the efficiency of the bb84 protocol?
-5. more robust noise models.
+### Tests

+The tests directory contains two files corresponding to performance tests on functions in the directory /src.

+The function bb84_performance_test.py measures key generation rate (KGR) and quantum bit error (QBER) of the bb84 protocoll.
+As of 2023, typical KGR have hundrends of kbps with QBER below 2% for secure key generation.

+The funcrion error_correction_efficiency.py measures the efficiency; corrected bits / total error bits and the time it takes to correct a single error.

+Notes:
+1. Further implementation on error_correction_efficiency.py is needed to measure information leaking to eve with corrections.

 ## Author
 ER.
 Eduardo Barroso